SFO granted extra funds to probe Rolls-Royce corruption case - FT

-Jan 19 The Serious Fraud Office has received additional funding from the UK Treasury in its probe of alleged bribery and corruption by defence group Rolls-Royce in China and Indonesia, the Financial Times reported, citing sources.
+The Serious Fraud Office has received additional funding from the UK Treasury in its probe of alleged bribery and corruption by defence group Rolls-Royce (RR.L) in China and Indonesia, the Financial Times reported, citing sources.

 The Serious Fraud Office and the UK Treasury declined a comment on the story.